microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_office365activationsusercounts.md

-# Get Office365ActivationsUserCounts report
+# Office365ActivationsUserCounts function

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get an Office 365 activations user counts report.
+Get the count of users that are enabled and those that have activated the Office subscription on desktop or devices.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Microsoft Office activations](https://support.office.com/client/Office-activations-87c24ae2-82e0-4d1e-be01-c3bcc3f18c60).